Do you run a busy healthcare clinic? A stylish salon? Or perhaps a bustling restaurant? Then you’ll know all about the pain of no-shows.

 - How customer permission is obtained, stored and updated.

 - Details to include or exclude in messages.

 - Staff who are authorized to send messages.

 - The process when customers do not respond to confirmation messages.

 - The policy for marketing-type reminders, such as reminders for vaccinations etc.

 7. Plot out your SMS appointment reminder workflows

 Finally, plot out your appointment reminder messages like you would any other marketing campaign, including every step from the moment a customer books an appointment, to the appointment and beyond.

 Or it might be a little more involved like this:

-Seeing it all laid out will enable you to grasp the bigger picture and easily make tweaks for further optimization.
-Are you sending too many texts?
-Is your email reminder working as effectively as your text reminder?
-Testing different journeys will help you understand what customers want.
+Seeing it all laid out will help you grasp the bigger picture and easily make tweaks for further optimization.
+For example, are you sending too many texts?
+Are texts more effective than email reminders?
+How do different workflows impact your no-show numbers?